Sea Kayaking in Donegal

 Regardless of where you start your trip, sea kayaking in Donegal will likely be as visually spectacular as it is rigorous and challenging.
 There are few places in the world that offer the kind of kayaking excitement that comes with the tour of the sites Donegal has to offer.

-Slí an Earagail is one of the main sections of the 280km Slí Dhún na nGall that covers much of the Gaeltacht area of west County Donegal.
-Slí an Earagail is a circular and relatively flat route that...
+Slí na Rossan Donegal is part of the 280km Slí Dhún na nGall - a series of national waymarked way routes that covers much of the Gaeltacht region of West Donegal.
+The Slí na Rosann section is a 65km...

 River Drowes and Estuary Fishery Donegal